xemu-project/xemu-website/docs/docs/required-files.md

 ## Flash ROM Image (BIOS)

 Xbox compatible BIOS.
-Just like a real Xbox, running an unmodified retail BIOS will not allow booting unofficial software.
+Due to key DRM functions being unimplemented, xemu is currently unable to boot games when using an unmodified retail BIOS.
+You must use either a debug BIOS or a modded retail BIOS that can boot unsigned software.

 People have reported most success using the modified retail "COMPLEX 4627" BIOS.